chenmoucheng/chenmoucheng.github.io/43041/graph-theory-representations.md

 DAG, which is easy in such a toy example.
 For example, we observe that vertice 6 should be labeled with the function symbol h, as it is the only vertice with outdegree 3.
 Following the same line of reasoning, vertice 4 should be labeled with g.
-Now when it comes to the other two outgoing paths 6→3→2 and 6→5→0, we know that both 3 and 5 should be labeled with f, but it is unclear whether we should label 2 with x0 or x2 (and vice versa for vertice 0).
-We have a similarly ambiguous situation when we try to label vertices 7 and 2 if we only look at the outgoing edges 4→7 and 4→2.
-In this example, fortunately, we have an additional piece of information that the subgraphs { 4→7, 4→2 } and {
-3→2 } share a common vertice 2, which must correspond to the fact that the subterms `g(c,x2)` and `f(x2)` also share a common subterm `x2`.
+Now, when it comes to the other two outgoing paths 6→3→2 and 6→5→0, we know that both 3 and 5 should be labeled with f, but it is unclear whether we should label 2 with x0 or x2 (and vice versa for vertice 0).
+We have a similarly ambiguous situation when we try to label vertices 7 and 2 if we only look at the outgoing edges 4→7 and 4→2 from their common source vertice.
+In this example, fortunately, we have an additional piece of information that the subgraphs { 4→7, 4→2 } and { 3→2 } share a common vertice 2, which must correspond to the fact that the subterms `g(c,x2)` and `f(x2)` also share a common subterm `x2`.
 We can thus complete labeling all the vertices as follows.

 Vertice|0|2|3|4|5|6|7
 :---|---:|---:|---:|---:|---:|---:|---:
 Symbol|`x0`|`x2`|`f`|`g`|`f`|`h`|`c`

-We can also visualize this 7-vertice term DAG using [http://arborjs.org/halfviz](http://arborjs.org/halfviz/):
+We can now visualize this 7-vertice term DAG, again using [http://arborjs.org/halfviz](http://arborjs.org/halfviz/):

 ```